Barry Abrams has devoted more than 40 years to solving complex disputes for his clients in a creative, direct, and economical way.

 Chambers USA states that Barry is described as a “really great lawyer” who has a “very practical approach.”

-Barry serves as chair of Blank Rome's Pro Bono Committee, and is a member of Blank Rome's Partner Board.
+Barry serves as chair of Blank Rome's Pro Bono Committee.